 Content Map Terms

-Physical Activity Services at HealthLink BC provides general physical activity information and professional guidance to residents of British Columbia to help them be more physically active and lead a healthier lifestyle.
+Qualified exercise professionals at Physical Activity Services provide information, guidance and support to residents of British Columbia to help them be more physically active and lead healthier lifestyles.

 When can I contact a qualified exercise professional?

 Qualified exercise professionals are available by telephone between 9:00 AM and 5:00 PM Pacific Time, Monday to Friday.
 Access to our team is free-of-charge and does not need referral from a health professional.